 To help you decide if you need a trust read more here.

 How much a trust will cost and how I can help is explained here.

 Pros and cons of setting up a personal injury trust are explained here .

 Do not be put off by the terminology.
 A trust is a device to hold the compensation.
-You are simply asking trustees to manage the compensation for you.
+You are simply asking trustees to manage and use the compensation for you.
 You can be a trustee yourself.
 A trust for compensation is a positive legitimate arrangement, not a problem.
 Read more.